-As a general principle, EIS shares are free of IHT after two years of ownership under the business relief rules.
+As a general principle, after two years of ownership EIS shares are subject to IHT business relief.
 The relief applies on death or lifetime transfer and is currently 100%.
-However, from 6 April 2026 the relief will be reduced to 50% (with no cap) if the shares are listed on AIM.
+However, from 6 April 2026 the relief is due to be reduced, with a 100% allowance of £1 million on all eligible shares and 50% relief above that level.
+If the shares are listed on AIM, relief is limited to 50%.
 There is no clawback of income tax relief or CGT deferral relief on death.